swiftwasm/awesome-swiftwasm/README.md

 ## Closed-source projects built with SwiftWasm

-* [Luminal](https://getluminal.com) - A single workspace for your entire engineering team, right in your browser.
+* [Luminal](https://getluminal.com) - Clean, transform and analyze spreadsheets at lightspeed with AI.